SmartPracticeschool/llSPS-INT-1360-Smart-Agriculture-system-based-on-IoT/README.md

 This is the program flow of the web app created using NodeRed.

->flow.json is the nodeRed file
+>flow.json is the nodeRed file.

   ![flow](/tasks/program_flow.png)

 ## Virtual Farm Command Receiver on Python

-Commands from the NodeRed are sent to the cloud and the following commands are received using Raspberry Pi or any other device with the following python code (i.e,iot_motor.py)
+Commands from the NodeRed are sent to the cloud and the following commands are received using Raspberry Pi or any other device with the following python code. (i.e, iot_motor.py)

 Below image contains the python console showing the received commands.